Trade credit 101: What is trade credit and why do you need to offer it?

 The reality is, businesses don’t always pay on time.
 What’s more is that the economic impact of the pandemic has increased the number of businesses making late payments.
 It’s reported that 47% of the total value of invoices are paid late.
 As it stands, over £23.4 billion is owed in outstanding invoices to UK businesses.

 Fortunately, credit checking your customers will weed out a large chunk of late payers.
 Some B2B merchants incentivise early payments by offering discounts to buyers that pay ahead of schedule.
 Whatever you choose to do, ensure you have an effective accounts receivable process to nip those overdue payments in the bud.

-No matter what you do to protect your business against risk, there will be that one client who defaults on their payment.
-Unlike late payments, unpaid invoices can be more challenging to handle – the customer may have gone out of business, or maybe they just can’t afford to pay.
-Either way, you’re left holding the bag (without the money!)
+No matter what you do to protect your business against risk, there will be clients who default on their payment.
+Unlike late payments that are eventually settled, unpaid invoices can be more challenging to handle – the customer may have gone out of business, or maybe they just can’t afford to pay.
+Either way, you’re left holding the bag (without the money inside!).